 Holding buffer stock, especially for popular items, minimizes the impact of supplier delays.
 This extra stock acts as a safety net to prevent backorders and keep deliveries reliable.

-Pro Tip: Review demand trends quarterly to adjust buffer stock levels as needed, ensuring optimal coverage without overstocking.
+Pro Tip: Review demand trends quarterly to adjust buffer stock levels as needed, ensuring optimal coverage without overstocking, improving overall shipment planning and management.

 5. Forecasting Demand Accurately

 Predict demand using historical data, analytics, and seasonal trends.
-Accurate forecasting ensures that the necessary stock levels are met to fulfill orders on time.
+Accurate forecasting ensures that the necessary stock levels are met to fulfill orders on schedule.

-Pro Tip: Consider external factors, like seasonal events or market shifts, when forecasting demand to maintain better alignment with real-world demand.
+Pro Tip: Consider external factors, like seasonal events or market shifts, when forecasting demand to maintain better alignment with real-world demand, leading to more accurate shipment planning and management.

 6. Regularly Assess Performance Metrics